mk/clerk-px23/README.md

    [:div.mx-auto.max-w-prose.px-8 [:strong "Figure 6: "] "Interactive Regex Dictionary"]]])
 ```

-It is built using a Clojure atom containing the text input’s current value that is synced between the JVM and the browser.
+It is built using a Clojure atom containing the text input’s current value that is synced between the client and server.
 As you type into the input, the atom’s content will be updated and synced.
-As such, printing the atom’s content in your editor will show the input’s current value:
+Consequently, printing the atom’s content in your editor will show the input’s current value:

 ``` clojure
 ^{::clerk/width :wide}